Access the latest news, analysis and trends impacting your business.

 3. Develop the IPO prospectus

 The company and the IPO lawyers will use the information found in due diligence to draft all principal offering documents, including the IPO prospectus, which must be filed with the SEC as part of the IPO registration statement.
-The IPO prospectus paints the complete picture of a company, highlighting its strengths, strategy, market share, products, financials, and overall investment opportunities.
+The IPO prospectus paints the complete picture of a company, highlighting its strengths, strategy, market share, products, financials and overall investment opportunities.
 The prospectus must also provide full disclosure of any potential risks involved for investors, as well as any other mitigating factors.
 The IPO prospectus is subject to extensive disclosure requirements, so it is paramount that all parties collaborate to ensure the prospectus is detailed and accurate.

 4. File the IPO Registration Statement with the SEC

 IPO lawyers are responsible for filing the IPO prospectus and the entire registration statement with the SEC.
-There is a 30-day review process where the filing is subject to review and comment by the SEC.
+There is a 30-day review process when the filing is subject to review and comment by the SEC.
 Once this process is complete, the company will complete an initial listing application with the exchange.
 Underwriters will then file compensation information for the IPO with the Financial Industry Regulatory Authority (FINRA).

 5. Pre-IPO Placement